PLCnext/EdgeDevices/11_Azure_QuickstartGuide.md

 3. Start IoT Hub and create a new connection "Add connection". <br>
 The connection sting can be found in Azure IoT Hub under <br>
-"Settings" > "Shared access policies" > "iothubiwner" > "Primary connection string". <br>
+"Settings" > "Shared access policies" > "iothubowner" > "Primary connection string". <br>
 ![Azure_Nodes9](images/Azure_Node9.JPG) <br>

 4. Open up your new connection by clicking on the device ID. <br>